pathway27/bookr-mod-vita/README.md

 # Setup VITA development evironment: https://henkaku.xyz/developer/
 git clone --recursive https://github.com/pathway27/bookr-mod-vita ./build.sh # Creates a build folder with vpk
-# run pngquant on all your png images if not
+# run pngquant on all your png images if not done already
-# Convert images to binary: arm-vita-eabi-ld -r -b binary -o image.o image.png
+# Convert images used in app to binary: arm-vita-eabi-ld -r -b binary -o image.o image.png
 # Install .vpk

 # For devs - replace with your VITA ftp ip (assumes vpk was installed once)